PerimeterX/bot-tools/README.md

 This repository will host all the resources used and shared for the tutorial session in [O'Reilly Security NY](http://conferences.oreilly.com/security/network-data-security-ny/public/schedule/detail/52989) and [O'Reilly Security EU](http://conferences.oreilly.com/security/network-data-security-eu/public/schedule/detail/53016).

-At this point this repository contains only the instructions and requirements on what should participants download and preinstall prior to the session.
+This readme file has the instructions and requirements on what should participants download and preinstall prior to the session.
-The specific tools, test site and instructions are provided in the session itself, and will be updated and published once the tutorial session is done.
+The specific tools, test site and instructions are also included in this repository under the `Lab N` sections and will be covered in the session itself.

 ## Please install the following prior to the session:
 ### Required packages and tools